-The Green Mountain Conservation Group (GMCG) would like to acknowledge the continued training, guidance and support of Judy Tumosa of NH Fish & Game Department and David Neils of NH Department of Environmental Services, and the many people and organizations who helped to make this program possible.
+The Green Mountain Conservation Group (GMCG) would like to acknowledge the continued training, guidance and support of Kayla Croteau of the NH Fish & Game Department and the many people and organizations who helped to make this program possible.
 Each year, volunteers and staff of GMCG collect the data presented in this annual report.
-GMCG would like to thank the teachers, aides, administrators, parents, care-givers, volunteers, students, bus drivers and local businesses who helped make the Volunteer Biological Assessment Program possible in 2021.
+GMCG would like to thank the teachers, aides, administrators, parents, care-givers, volunteers, students, bus drivers and local businesses who helped make the Volunteer Biological Assessment Program possible in 2022.